T-622/uDR1399-10V-Reference-Standard/README.md

 Boards were ordered from JLCPCB using the ENIG-RoHS finish for better board flatness, minimising component lead stresses.
 A solder stencil was also added for more repeatability while assembling the boards, and better temperature control compared to using an iron.

 ![Assembly](Images/postpaste.jpg)

+Assembly was done with ChipQuik [SMD291AXT4-T4 Leaded Solder Paste](https://www.digikey.ca/en/products/detail/chip-quik-inc/SMD291AXT4/8543521) and using a cheap hotplate at 235 degrees C.